The Good and the Bad of TypeScript

 There is nothing perfect in this world, and TypeScript is no exception.
 For the most part, its weaknesses originated from its own strengths.

 Not true static typing

 In the previous section we admitted that it would be relatively easy for JS developers to learn TS.
 However, despite this similarity, they still need to invest time and effort in learning types and some TS-specific constructs.
-So if your company plans to move to TypeScript and have JS devs with no previous experience with TS, they won’t hit the 100% productivity immediately.
+So, if your company plans to move to TypeScript and have JS devs with no previous experience with TS, they won’t hit 100% productivity immediately.

 Adding extra step — transpiling